sami-chaaban/PlotAkta/README.md

 # Plot Akta

 Use this script to turn your Akta results file (.csv) into a nicely formatted pdf (to open in illustrator) and png.
-It will include the UV trace, but additional data can be overlaid (see below).
+It will plot the UV trace, but additional data can be overlaid (see below).

 Useage: